 A Bill Pending in Congress

-The suggestion here is that there is (or was) a Bill #420 pending in Congress that would legalize cannabis on a federal level.
-Sadly, no such bill exists, and it could be some time before it happens.
+The suggestion here is that there is (or was) a Bill #420 pending in Congress that would have legalized cannabis at the federal levels.
+Sadly, no such bill exists, and it could be some time before it happens (if it ever happens).

 Marijuana Legalization is Changing: Be Sure to Keep Up With the Times